01mf02/computers-spaceflight/README.md

 and as HTML from
 <https://history.nasa.gov/computers/contents.html>.

-The PDF version is several hundreds of megabytes large, making it hard to print and to navigate.
+The original PDF version is several hundreds of megabytes large, making it hard to print and to navigate.
-On the other hand, the HTML version is not available on a single page, making it also hard to print.
+On the other hand, the original HTML version is not available on a single page, making it also hard to print.

 This project has created a representation of the book